Updated 22 September 2020

 The Specialist Palliative Care Unit (SPCU) is open, as it was throughout the first lockdown, and we have updated our visitor policy.

 Please see below for our current visitor policy for individuals wanting to visit our specialised palliative care unit (the inpatient unit).
-Contact tracing is very important, so we are collecting details from everybody who enters the premises, and asking a series of screening questions.
+Contact tracing continues to be important, so we are still collecting details from everybody who enters the premises, and asking a series of screening questions.

 As you may know, most of the care we deliver is in the community with over 200 people receiving care at their homes at any time.
 Home visits are continuing.